10up/gutenberg-best-practices/reference/03-Blocks/block-extensions.md

 ### Example

-Lets say we have a design where we want to be able to have different background patterns on a group block.
+Let's say we have a design where we want to be able to have different background patterns on a group block.
 This pattern can start out as just three different block styles.
 Dots, Squares, and triangles.

 Now the client comes and also wants the ability to choose between green, blue, and red variants of these patterns.